ramongonze/ops/README.md

 ### Output File
 The output of the program is written in two comma-separated files:

-'<output_name>_metrics.txt' contains the metrics about the best model found in OPS in the format: 'Q^2, R^2, RMSECV, RMSE, CORRCV, CORRMDL, numSelectedVariables, numLatentVariablesModel, numLatentVariablesOPS'
+'*<output_name>*_metrics.txt' contains the metrics about the best model found in OPS in the format: *'Q², R², RMSECV, RMSE, CORRCV, CORRMDL, numSelectedVariables, numLatentVariablesModel, numLatentVariablesOPS'*

-'<output_name>_selectedFeatures.txt' contains the indexes of selected predictors in matrix '<predictors_path>' passed as argument.
+'*<output_name>*_selectedFeatures.txt' contains the indexes of selected predictors in matrix '<predictors_path>' passed as argument.

 ### References
 [1] Teófilo, R. F.; Martins, J. P. A. & Ferreira, M. M. C. (2009).
 Sorting variables by using informative vectors as a strategy for feature selection in multivariate regression.
 Journal of Chemometrics, 23(1):32--48.
 ISSN 0886-9383